HolyBlackCat/cpp-tutorials/tooling/articles/choosing_compiler_and_more.md

 But ultimately, any remotely popular compiler is going to work fine, and the differences will be minor, especially for a newbie.

+Advanced readers can check out [Why MinGW?](./why_mingw.md) for a short explanation of my viewpoint.

 ## What choices you can make?

 ### Available compilers